What is the Volatility Index (VIX)?

 The position you decide to take will depend on your expectation of volatility levels.
-Traders who go long on the VIX are those that believe that volatility is going to increase and so the VIX will rise.
+Traders who go long on the VIX are those who believe that volatility is going to increase and so the VIX will rise.
 Going long on the VIX is a popular position in times of financial instability, when there is a lot of stress and uncertainty in the market.

 For example, if you thought that the S&P 500 was going to experience a significant and rapid decline following a political announcement, you might take a long view of volatility.
 You could do this by opening a position to buy the VIX.

-If there was volatility, your prediction would have been correct, and you could take a profit.
+If there was volatility, your prediction would have been right, and you could take a profit.
 However, if you had taken a long position and there was no volatility on the market, your position would have suffered a loss.